 Why does tech have to be complicated?
 Take a perfectly simple example: that of a portable and “wearable” camera that documents what you’re seeing as you go about your business.
 But then all kinds of “tech” — accelerometers and sensors and smartphone viewfinders — gets added which drives up the price and complicates just using it.
 That’s not how Blynk rolls — this $130 retail time-lapse camera goes about its task in a simple manner.
+If you’re always looking for new photography equipment, you’ll also like our self leveling tripod mount review.
 That task being to go along with you during the day (or night) to see what you see and record it for reviewing later.
+If you love photography, you might also be interested in our Poppy 3D camera review.

 Try It On For Size